toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

 ### Options

-Currently, Toucan supports a single option for this engine: contentTypes.
-This map binds content types to template views, allowing Toucan to determine the default view during rendering when you haven't specified a custom `view` or generic `views` in your [front matter](/docs/content-management/front-matter).
-Define a content type as a key and specify the corresponding view under the view key.
+The Mustache engine supports a single `contentTypes` option.
+This maps content types to views, which Toucan uses as a fallback if no `view` or `views` override is defined in the content’s [front matter](/docs/content-management/front-matter).

 ```yml
 engine: